hopsoft/docker-graphite-statsd/README.md

 ## Carbon-relay
 Use `RELAY=1` environment variable to enable carbon relay instance.
 Use `[relay]` section of carbon.conf to configure it.

+## Logrotate
+By default logs are rotated daily, using built-in `/etc/periodic/daily/logrotate` script.
+Please note, that according to Docker [logging best practices](https://success.docker.com/article/logging-best-practices) "Ideally, applications log to stdout/stderr, and Docker sends those logs to the configured logging destination.".
+You can use `-` as log file name for such behaviour.

 ## Change the Configuration